alphagov/inside-government-admin-guide/your-account/get-an-account.md

    ![Get an account 3](get-an-account-3.png)

-* Click on 'Dashboard' to access the most useful content for your account.
+* Click on 'Whitehall' - this is the part of Publisher where all government content is created and edited.
 * You will be prompted for the ‘betademo’ username and password that you have been given (the same for all users).

    Username: betademo